CVW-8 Returns Home Following Eleven-Month Deployment

-A U.S. Navy Sailor assigned to Strike Fighter Squadron (VFA) 31, the “Tomcatters,” is greeted by family and friends after returning to Naval Air Station Oceana, May 11, 2026, following a historic eleven-month deployment to U.S. 2nd, 4th, 5th and 6th Fleets as part of the Gerald R. Ford Carrier Strike Group assigned to Carrier Air Wing (CVW) 8.
+The “Blacklions” of Strike Fighter Squadron (VFA) 213, “Ragin’ Bulls” of VFA-37, “Golden Warriors” of VFA-87, and “Tomcatters” of VFA-31” returned to Naval Air Station Oceana, May 11, 2026, following a historic eleven-month deployment to U.S. 2nd, 4th, 5th and 6th Fleets as part of the Gerald R. Ford Carrier Strike Group assigned to Carrier Air Wing (CVW) 8.
 CVW-8 logged more than 5,500 flight hours in support of Operation Epic Fury alone, and more than 11,800 launches throughout the 11-month deployment.
-(U.S. Navy photo by Zachary Wickline)
+(U.S. Navy photo video by of Stephany Bussolotti-Clark)

 |Date Taken: